IDSIA/sacred/docs/observers.rst

 observers.
 It contains the following information:

     ===========  ===============================================================
-    name         The name of the experiment
-    config       The configuration for this run, including the root-seed. start_time   The date/time it was started
     ex_info      Some information about the experiment:

                     * the docstring of the experiment-file
                     * filename and md5 hash for all source-dependencies of the experiment
-                    * names and versions of packages the experiment depends on

-    host_info    Some information about the machine it's being run on:
+                    * names and versions of packages the experiment depends on command      The name of the command that was run. host_info    Some information about the machine it's being run on:

                     * CPU name